dbdesign-students-spring2024/4-sql-crud-Ol1viaWang/README.md

 Since my posts.csv use MM/DD/YY to represent the created date, which can't be read correctly by my SQL, I have to convert MM/DD/YY to YYYY-MM-DD firstly.
 The SQL reads the **Created_at** column as a string, so I can't directly ORDER BY **Created_at**.
 - The command -- '20' || substr(Created_at, -2) -- takes the last two characters of the year value (For example, for date 2/26/24, I take 24 and prefix it with 20 to create 2024)
 - The command -- substr(Created_at, 1, instr(Created_at, '/') - 1) -- gets the month value through reading from the first character to the first slash (For example, for date 2/26/24, I read from 2 and stop at the first slash, obtaining 2)
-- The command -- '0' || -- prefixes the month value with 0 ahead to make sure that the month value has two digits
+- The command -- '0' || -- prefixes the month value with 0 ahead to make sure that the month value has two digits (For example, if the month value is 2, then it becomes 02)
-- The command -- substr(..., -2) -- guarantees that I always take the last two digits of the month value if there are three characters after adding 0 before
+- The command -- substr(..., -2) -- guarantees that I always take the last two digits of the month value if there are three characters after adding 0 before (For example, if the month value is 12, then it becomes 012, which is incorrect because I only want 12)
 - The command -- instr(Created_at, '/') + 1 -- gets the day value through reading from the first slash
 - The command -- instr(substr(Created_at, instr(Created_at, '/') + 1), '/') - 1 -- lets me stop at the second slash (For example, for date 2/26/24, I read from 2 and stop at the second slash, obtaining 26)
 - The command -- '0' || -- prefixes the day value with 0 ahead to make sure that the day value has two digits